tejasarackal/algo/README.md

         <br/><br/>
     </li>
     <li>
-        Tree BFS: <br/> The Tree BFS pattern works by pushing the root node to the queue and then continually iterating until the queue is empty.
+        <strong>Tree BFS:</strong> <br/> The Tree BFS pattern works by pushing the root node to the queue and then continually iterating until the queue is empty.
 For each iteration, we remove the node at the head of the queue and “visit” that node.
 After removing each node from the queue, we also insert all of its children into the queue.
         <br/><br/>
         <ul>
             <li> Binary Tree level order traversal (easy) </li>